Research on marine organisms

 At the same time as understanding the fish fauna in the Southwest Islands, research is undertaken into methods of biodiversity conservation.
 Our research to understand the ichthyofauna across Okinawa prefecture is being conducted by analyzing environmental DNA has received attention in recent years.
 Also research is conducted concerning the living conditions and effect of releasing Ryukyu-ayu fish (Altivelis ryukyuensis) and coconut crabs.

-At the research center the marine mammals and ichthyofauna gathered by the foundation are not the only specimens, we also host the Yoshino Fish Collection that was replaced from the University of the Ryukyus and includes more than 50,000 preserved specimens.
+At the research institute the marine mammals and ichthyofauna gathered by the foundation are not the only specimens, we also host the Yoshino Fish Collection that was replaced from the University of the Ryukyus and includes more than 50,000 preserved specimens.
 For more information on our fish collections please click here.

 Early efforts into the long-term nurturing of the large Elasmobranchs like whale sharks and mantas are taking place at the Okinawa Churaumi Aquarium and the achievements are highly acclaimed both domestically and overseas.
 We had the world’s first successful captive reproduction of a manta ray in 2006.
 We are continuing to aim for successful captive reproduction of whale sharks.
-The research center is conducting endocrinological studies, dissections, and histological studies to gain reproductive and physiological knowledge from captive breeding at the aquarium.
+The research institute is conducting endocrinological studies, dissections, and histological studies to gain reproductive and physiological knowledge from captive breeding at the aquarium.

 For the purpose of new technological development, research and studies are conducted with the cooperation of the Motobu Fishery Corporative Association to promote the bonito fishing industry that is a specialty of Motobu Town.